AtanasovAtanas/interactive-content/EN/05-Sets-and-Maps-Advanced/02-Types-of-Sets.md

 All VIP numbers start with digit.

-There will be 2 command lines:
- - First is "**PARTY**" - party is on and guests start coming.
- - Second is "**END**" - then party is over, and no more guest will come.
+## Input
+- Until **PARTY** command, you will receive guest invitations
+- Until **END** command, you will receive a second list with guests that actually cаme to the party
+## Output
+- On the first line print the count of the guests who didn't come to the party
-Output shows all guests, who didn't come to the party (**VIP must be first**).
+- On the next lines print all guests, who didn't come to the party (**VIP must be first**).